Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 1. Inventory every AI-adjacent HR tool currently in use or under evaluation.
 Include vendor-operated tools embedded in your ATS, HRIS, or LMS — if an AI layer is present anywhere in the tool, it is in scope.

 2. Classify each tool against the Act’s risk tiers.
-Most tools will fall into minimal or limited risk.
+Most tools fall into minimal or limited risk.
 Identify the genuinely high-risk systems — typically three to five tools in a mid-market organization — and scope compliance work to those.

 3. Build the automation spine first.
 Implement rule-based automation for onboarding, compliance tracking, and policy management before adding any AI decision layer.
 This creates the documented process foundation that high-risk AI governance requires.